North Bend, Washington: History

 After the Homestead Act of 1862, more settlers ventured to the Snoqualmie Valley, with the first families settling near Borst on the easterly end of Snoqualmie Prairie.
 In 1865, Matts Peterson homesteaded the site that ultimately became North Bend.
 In 1879, Peterson sold the property to Borst and moved east of the Cascades.
 Borst wrote to Will Taylor, who had left the Pacific Northwest to pursue mining in California, and offered him the Peterson homestead in exchange for labor.
 Taylor returned and became the driving force in developing the city while expanding his property to include a thriving trading post and boarding house for travelers over Snoqualmie Pass.
-On February 16, 1889, with the upcoming railroad boom, Taylor formally platted a city including his farm, upcoming street plans and building lots, giving it the name "Snoqualmie Prairie".
+On February 16, 1889, with the upcoming railroad boom, Taylor formally platted a city including his farm, upcoming street plans and building lots, giving it the name "Snoqualmie".
 Later that summer, competing Seattle land speculators subsequently platted nearby "Snoqualmie Falls", choosing a similar name.
 Pressured by demands of the Seattle, Lake Shore and Eastern Railway to avoid confusion, Taylor reluctantly renamed his city "Mountain View".
 However, the U.S. Post Office Department objected to "Mountain View", as a city with that name already existed in northern Whatcom County.
 To conclude the matter Taylor agreed to permanently rename the community "North Bend", after its prime location near the large northward bend of the South and Middle Fork of the Snoqualmie River.
 Taylor was proud of his new, thriving city, but by historical accounts, "He never got over having his city name taken away."
 North Bend was officially incorporated on March 12, 1909, and grew throughout the 20th century, with an early economic focus on logging, sawmill production, agricultural and dairy farming.